How to Configure Published Resources for Monitoring?

 To configure the applications / desktops that the simulator has to launch, click on the icon against Published Resources in Figure 1.

 In Figure 2 that appears provide a comma-separated list of Published resources to be launched.
 The resource can be an application / desktop.
-When providing application/desktop names, make sure you provide the same name using which the applications/desktops are displayed in the StoreFront or NetScaler web console.
+When providing application/desktop names, make sure you provide the same name using which the applications/desktops are displayed in the StoreFront or Citrix ADC web console.
 Also, make sure that the User you specify is authorized to launch all the applications/desktops configured in the comma-separated list of Published resources.
-To providea comma-separate list of click on the icon against Published Resources in Figure 2.
+To provide a comma-separated list of Published resources, click on the icon against Published Resources in Figure 2.

 Figure 2 then appears.